-8.13 REHABILITATION AND BOTANICAL CONCERNS
+8.12 REHABILITATION AND ENVIRONMENTAL CONCERNS

-Any disturbed area that is not designated for roads or buildings must be rehabilitated.
-No alien vegetation may be used for any rehabilitation work.
-A Rehabilitation Plan / Method Statement must be approved by the ECO.
-Ideally rehabilitation of plant material should take place prior to the rainy season in order that the plants establish sufficiently.
-However, in areas that may be a concern for erosion, irrigation may be justified to establish a vegetative barrier against erosion.
+Any disturbed area that is not designated for roads, structures or buildings must be rehabilitated and landscaped with indigenous vegetation (impact management outcome).

+- Invasive alien vegetation on the site must be identified by the ECO prior to implementation (when demarcation of no-go areas and protected trees take place) and must be removed prior to transfer of the first erf. - No alien vegetation may be used for any rehabilitation work. - Rehabilitation of plant material must take place prior to the rainy season in order that the plants establish sufficiently.
+However, in areas that may be a concern for erosion, irrigation may be justified to establish a vegetative barrier against erosion. - Indigenous and protected trees must form part of the landscaping list.